 Me (finally CLUEING IN): “Gotcha, I’ll do my best to keep up!”

 I totally had a Bridget Jones moment!

 Anyways, we get to the top of this 40 foot cliff.
 And the instructor goes, “Okay folks, we’re going to rappel down the cliff!
 Jyo, you can pass if you want!”

-Allow me to be serious here: Whether it’s a chunk of chocolate cake, a dance-off, tequila tasting, or rappelling down a cliff – some things in life are not meant to passed on!
+Allow me to be serious here: be it chocolate cake, a dance-off, tequila tasting, or rappelling down a cliff, some things in life are not meant to passed on!

 Here’s how rappelling works…. you walk off the edge of the cliff and “sit down” mid-air, while stepping down the cliff.
 Sounds easy, right?
 Check out this video of rockstar Megan.

 THIS IS ME ABOUT TO RAPPEL…. (first-ever pic on the blog 🙂

 Everyone around me was cracking up, frozen in wonder over my mid-air yoga.
 Pretty sure I’m on Youtube, under Darwin awards”, in all my squirming glory.

 But….
 I DID IT!
 I not only rappelled down the cliff, I even climbed back up!!
 I learnt how to “belay” (not “ballet”, as some folks kept saying).
 I discovered that carabiners are not pet hamsters, rather clips, to secure the rope.